VPN Review

 Look elsewhere if you need…

-- Unlimited simultaneous device connections on one account.
+- Unlimited simultaneous device connections.

 Plans and value